enormora/schema-hub/source/zod-graphql-client/readme.md

 #### Options

-- `queryName` (optional): The name of the query.
+- `operationName` (optional): The name of the query.
 This is useful for debugging and introspection purposes.
 - `variables` (optional): A record of all variable values and types that should be included in the query.
 This allows you to parameterize your queries and provide dynamic values at runtime.
 - `headers` (optional): A key-value map of additional headers that should be sent with the request.
 These headers will be merged with any headers specified when creating the client.
 - `timeout` (optional): The request timeout in milliseconds.
 This determines how long the client will wait for a response before considering the request failed.
 If not specified, the default timeout specified when creating the client will be used.